Hotel apartment | 1 bedrooms | sleeps 4

 • Maps and tourists info provided on arrival

-• Garden is shared with the owners of the house and with other guests but there is a specific area for guests of Apartment Beatrice
+• Garden is shared with the owners of the house and other guests but it is very big (more than 2.000 sqm plus 6 ha of olive groves)

 • English-speaking representative on hand to answer any questions.